leesjensen/cs260-w2022/www/node/node-n5-full-stack/README.md

 },
 ```

-We want to load all of the comments when we create our Vue application and se we call it on the `created` lifecycle event.
+We want to load all of the comments when we create our Vue application and so we call it from the `created` lifecycle event.

 ```js
 created: function() {